 The directly perceivable signs are the increasingly smaller storage as well as the increasingly slower performance rate.
 We might intentionally or inadvertently create some useless contents like duplicates, especially music files in MacBook Air/Pro.
 In order to speed up Mac, you should clean up your Mac.
 So, how to clean redundant songs?
 Any ideas?
 No?
 Why not scroll down and read on.

-When installment finishes, please run the app on "Launchpad".
-At this time, you will see the panel showing up, which allows you to monitor things like "CPU Usage", "Network Usage", "Junk Files" and "Memory Usage".
-Please click "System Optimizer" to enter the next step.
+When installation finishes, please run the app on "Launchpad".
+At this time, you will see the panel showing up, which allows you to monitor things like "CPU Usage", "Battery Usage" (for MacBook only), "Memory Usage" and so on.
+Click "Duplicate Finder" to enter the next step.